BishopFox/bfinject/README.md

 Jonathan Levin took async_wait and built a proof-of-concept jailbreak called LiberiOS, which gives us a working root SSH shell on iPhones (actually any modern iPhone/iPad).
 LiberiOS makes it possible to run self-signed binaries and load self-signed shared libraries, so long as we do some careful code signing.
 LiberiOS does this by patching the Apple Mobile File Integry daemon, "amfid", which does the duty of verifying the codesigning integrity of executable code loaded from files (mach-o binaries, shared libraries, frameworks, etc).

 But that's only userland.
-There are also codesigning checks in the kernel itself, and those aren't patched because of KPP: kernel patch protection.
-It's sophisticated introspection built into the kernel to detect and defeat modifications to itself.
+There are also codesigning checks in the kernel itself (ok, kexts), and those aren't patched because of KPP: kernel patch protection.
+It's sophisticated introspection built into the kernel to detect and defeat modifications to itself; I believe on modern phones there's some hardware support, too, but much Googling required for that.
 It's really hard to break, which is why currently only the userland half of codesigning is broken on iOS11.
 Which gives us some restrictions on what we can do with a jailbreak.

 For example, there's an idiosyncrasy that makes it impossible to directly run shell scripts.
 Instead of `./script.sh` you have to run `bash ./script.sh`.
 Wut.